antihaddock/data_engineering_camp_project/README.md

 I have used the research subset as this is a large dataset both in terms of the numbers of rows and columns and should require use of multiple tools explored during this course.

+**Aim of the problem**

+I will aim to answer the two following questions from this dataset:
+1. Which teaching hospitals recieve the most funding
+2. Which specialities recieve the most funding
+3. What is the amount of funding provided across the calendar year(do some months get more funding then others?)

 ## The Project

 This project aims to: